 Long Term Conservation

-The practices you choose to use on your land guide the future of your farm.
-You put the conservation plan in action.
-Staff are available along the way to answer questions, offer further technical assistance, workshops, and site visits.
-The SWCD and partner agencies offer a range of grant options for conservation practices.
+The practices you choose to use on your land guide the future of your farm when your conservation plan is put into action.
+Staff are available along the way to answer questions and offer further technical assistance, workshops, and site visits.
+The SWCD and partner agencies offer a range of grant and cost-share options for conservation practices.
+Check out the Cost-Share Programs and USDA Programs pages for more information.